Isolate on arrival: NYC region is latest to try quarantine

 “I think it’s a good idea,” she said this week.

-Centers for Disease Control and Prevention Director Dr. Robert Redfield was less sure about quarantines.
+Centers for Disease Control and Prevention Director Dr. Robert Redfield was less sure about state-to-state quarantines.

 “We don’t have any evidence-based data to support the public health value of that decision,” he said when asked Thursday about the move by Northeast states.